DFE-Digital/login.dfe.infrastructure/README.md

 More information of trigger & Approvols please check [here](https://github.com/DFE-Digital/login.dfe.devops/blob/main/Docs/PipelineTrigger.md)

 Also this pipeline has an extra parameter in pipeline trigger the Pre-Requisites for deploying the pre requisites infrastructure if needed

+## Post Deployment

+1. Add app insights instrumentation key in the keyvault with name `appInsightsInstrumentationKey`
+2. Add audit Service Bus Subscription Name in the keyvault with name  `auditServiceBusSubscriptionName`
+3. Add audit Service Bus Topic Name in the keyvault with name  `auditServiceBusTopicName`
+4. Add audit Sql Database Name in the keyvault with name  `auditSqlDbName`
+5. Add audit Sql Host Name in the keyvault with name  `auditSqlHostName`
+6. Add tenant Url in the keyvault with name `tenantUrl`
+7. Add cdn Assets Version in the keyvault with name `cdnAssetsVersion`
+8. Add cdn Host Name in the keyvault with name `cdnHostName`
+9. Add all hosts/Urls names of the app services with the name schema `standalone<Appservice Full Name>HostName`.
+P.S For All frond end services use the Certificate domain/if not certificate exist for the domain use the app service default schema